sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+**1.11.0**
+* BREAKING CHANGE: Username & Password is no longer supported.
+Change your settings to use an API Key before updating
+* API Mail Send was changed to use the V3 SendGrid API
+* Emails sent with the V2 Email Object will now be translated to V3
+* BREAKING CHANGE: The date parameter on the V2 object is no longer supported
+* BREAKING CHANGE: When using the V2 object with SMTPAPI Tos, the BCC and CCs will only be applied to the first address

 **1.10.9**
 * Added pagination on multisite settings page